About

 Tracking WordPress using Git

 Update: I don’t do this anymore.
 I publish this blog through WordPress, for reasons I’ve outlined before.
-I run it with a custom theme and a bunch of plugins though, and I wanted a convenient way to keep my WordPress … Continue reading
+I run it with a custom theme and a bunch of plugins though, and I wanted a convenient way to keep my WordPress install up to date without having to reinstall everything all the time.
+I wanted source …

 Installing Ruby Gems in your home directory